Atimca/Reactive-programming-Article/README.md

 }
 ```

-Kinda handy solution, because you can handle situation when your sequence completed or received an error.
-I don't want to spend time for adopting this practice right now, I think it doesn't metter in the big picture of understanding the concept.
+Kinda handy solution, because you can handle situations when your sequence completed or received an error.
+I don't want to spend time for adopting this practice right now, I think it doesn't metter for concept understanding.

 **Let's compose `Observer` and `Iterator`**